PennLINC/qsiprep/docs/preprocessing.rst

   images are impacted by Eddy currents.
 - ``*bvecs.nii.gz`` Each voxel contains a gradient table that has been adjusted for local rotations introduced by spatial warping.
+- ``*cnr.nii.gz`` Each voxel contains a contrast-to-noise model defined as the variance of the signal model divided by the variance of the error of the signal model.

 Confounds